MicrosoftDocs/windows-itpro-docs/windows/keep-secure/configure-endpoints-script-windows-defender-advanced-threat-protection.md

     a.
 Click **Endpoint Management** on the **Navigation pane**.
     b.
 Under **Endpoint offboarding** section, select **Group Policy**, click **Download package** and save the .zip file.

 2. Extract the contents of the .zip file to a shared, read-only location that can be accessed by the endpoints.
-You should have a file named *WindowsDefenderATPOffboardingScript_valid_until_YYYY-MM-DD.cmd*.
+You should have a file named *WindowsDefenderATPOffboardingScript_valid_until_\<YYYY-MM-DD\>.cmd*.

 3. Open an elevated command-line prompt on the endpoint and run the script: